Skip to content

 • Modern API: FastAPI provides automatic OpenAPI docs, async performance, and better type safety

-• Full Authentication: OAuth2/OIDC (Google, GitHub, Keycloak) and local password authentication with JWT tokens
+• Full Authentication: OAuth2/OIDC (Google, GitHub, generic OIDC) and local password authentication with JWT access and refresh tokens

-• Fine-Grained Authorization: Permission-based access control with resource-level permissions and role management
+• Fine-Grained Authorization: Permission-based access control with resource-level permissions, roles, and groups

-• Analytics Ready: ClickHouse integration for operations logs and time-series metrics
+• Analytics Ready: ClickHouse integration for operations logs, audit logs, and time-series metrics

 Quick Start